This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 We've also got art markets on Frenchman Street and periodically in other parts of the city where you can find similar stuff.

-At the very end of the French Market is a flea market that runs for a couple of blocks, and while a lot of what is sold there is mass-produced, it's benefiting small independent sellers, and local crafters are there among the crowd too.
+At the very end of the French Market is a flea market that runs for a couple of blocks, and while a lot of what is sold it is mass-produced, it's benefiting small independent sellers, and local crafters are there among the crowd too.

 If you do a little bit of looking and if you want to take home something with a real local story to it, then you can always pay a visit to one of the local voodoo shops, although you may be surprised to learn what they're really all about.